 Naltrexone can be an important part of recovery, but you should also be aware of possible side effects.

-For many people in recovery, medically assisted treatment can be far more effective than traditional therapy alone.
-Naltrexone is part of medically assisted treatment for some who are recovering from alcohol or opioid use.
+For many people in recovery, medication-assisted treatment can be far more effective than traditional therapy alone.
+Naltrexone is part of medication-assisted treatment for some who are recovering from alcohol or opioid use.
 For those struggling to manage their drinking or stop entirely, naltrexone can reduce alcohol cravings, which makes it easier to limit drinks.
 For people who are fully detoxed from opioids and in stable recovery, it can diminish cravings and lessen the chance of a slip.
 This all sounds great, right?
 But like any medication, there are also side effects to consider.

 Before we dive into the side effects, please note that this post is intended for informational use only, and does not replace medical care!
 If you have concerns about the side effects of naltrexone, please speak with your doctor.